 Don't miss out on these 10 must-have experiences while in Saigon!

-District 3 shares a “border” with D1 and is very similar, just a little quieter in it’s social scene.
+District 3 shares a “border” with D1 and is very similar, just a little quieter in its social scene.
+Very few expats actually live in this area but it's a good recommendation for those that want to be in the city center yet avoid the heart of the chaos.

-I use to work in D3 and while there is a lot going on, I didn’t spend much time here outside of work hours.
-Although, C.On Global Food Factory is a cute spot to grab a refreshing coconut coffee or a cheap Asian style lunch (I recommend the pad thai).
-I enjoy relaxing lunch breaks here with my book.
+I used to work in D3 and while there is a lot going on, I didn’t spend much time here outside of work hours.
+Although there are a handful of cute spots to grab a coffee and quick meal.

 But, before you move on!
-Take a peak at the infamous pink church, Tan Dinh.
+Take a peek at the infamous pink church, Tan Dinh.
 It honestly looks like Barbie's Dream House more than a church.
-Catch a view of it with a beer at Mary Jane's The Bar.

-It’s tree lined streets overflowing with cafes, restaurants, co-working spaces and shops are definitely aesthetically pleasing.
+District 2, or more specifically Thao Dien in District 2, is the heart of the expat community.
+It’s tree lined streets overflowing with cafes, new restaurants, co-working spaces and shops are definitely aesthetically pleasing.

 Most people who have recently moved to the city chose one of the high-rise apartment complexes in the area, with the Masteri as the most popular.
 Thao Dien is famed for is “neighborhood” vibes while still being close to the city center.
 People from all over the world live here, meaning you can easily get international cuisine and groceries.